AutoDRIVE-Ecosystem/AutoDRIVE-F1TENTH-Sim-Racing/README.md

 # AutoDRIVE-F1TENTH-Sim-Racing
-F1TENTH Autonomous Sim-Racing using AutoDRIVE Ecosystem
+F1TENTH Digital Twin Autonomous Sim-Racing League using AutoDRIVE Ecosystem

 ## This repository is currently a work-in-progress and under heavy development.
 Stable versions will be soon available under Releases.